 The Arts Northwest Staff is dedicated to the success of our members.

 Sam Calhoun has been with Arts Northwest since 2010.
 She comes from San Diego, California and was a pastry chef with a background in dietetics.
-After moving to the North Olympic Peninsula in 2002, she involved herself broadly in the community as the owner/manager of a general contracting business, rental manager for the Port Angeles Yacht Club, and as the volunteer coordinator and board member for the Juan de Fuca Festival of the Arts.
+After moving to the North Olympic Peninsula in 2002, she involved herself broadly in the community as the owner/manager of a general contracting business, and as the volunteer coordinator and board member for the Juan de Fuca Festival of the Arts.
 She is an award-winning sculptor and is recognized by all in her community as being an avid supporter of the local arts scene.

-In March 2016, Jeanette joined Sam Calhoun in the Port Angeles office of Arts Northwest.
+Jeanette joined Arts Northwest in 2015..
 She moved to Port Angeles, Washington in 1995 from Homer, Alaska.
 In Homer she was involved in the both dance and fine arts community, and was a long-time member of the cooperative art gallery, Ptarmigan Arts.
 In Port Angeles, Jeanette owned a vintage home decorating store , along with a design and upholstery business.
 In 2008 she relocated to Santa Barbara, California, where she ran a vintage retail store, a clothing design business and was a member of "Art on the Beach", the weekly art show held on the Santa Barbara waterfront.
-In 2012 Jeanette moved back to Port Angeles and enrolled at Peninsula College, pursuing an AA, focusing on Art.
-During this two year period, she worked at a local art venue, Studio Bob.
-She was in charge of booking the monthly art and music shows, dance classes, and hosting the weekly drawing event "Drink and Draw".
-Since April of 2015 she has been a board member of the Juan de Fuca Foundation, and currently holds the position of Volunteer Coordinator for the Juan de Fuca Festival.
+In 2012 she moved back to Port Angeles and pursuing her degree, focusing on Art.
+During this period, she worked at a local art venue, Studio Bob.
+Her responsibilities included booking the monthly art and music shows, dance classes, and hosting the weekly events.
+She sits on the board member of the Juan de Fuca Foundation, and is the Volunteer Coordinator for the Juan de Fuca Festival

 The Arts Northwest Board of Directors are Arts Northwest members.
 They represent the best and brightest from the field of presenting and touring.